intrepidcs/mic2/README.md

 ## **Development**

-`neovi_mic` uses [Rust](https://www.rust-lang.org/) to build the APIs for all language bindings.
-See below for dependencies and other instructions for how to develop for `neovi_mic`
+`mic2` uses [Rust](https://www.rust-lang.org/) to build the APIs for all language bindings.
+See below for dependencies and other instructions for how to develop for `mic2`

 ### **Dependencies**